-“Don’t be sad!”
-That is probably the most unhelpful advice anyone with mental illness has ever got.
 Mental health issues are something people are very ill-informed about or are awkward discussing.
 As a result, the ones living through it are sidelined, attacked, or left to deal with it by themselves.
 This lack of awareness and lack of conversation around mental health incapacitates the friends and family of those living through it and leaves them helpless.
-Mental health has not been a part of the mainstream conversation for decades but things are finally changing.
+Mental health has not been a part of the mainstream conversation for decades, but things are finally changing.
 Books, TV shows, and movies have familiarized these topics and have opened up conversations around them.
-For those of you interested, we have here a list of movies currently streaming on Netflix that are centered around mental health or mental illness in some or other way.
+The following movies streaming on Netflix are centered around mental health or mental illness to further the conversation on the issue.

 17. Strange Voices (1987)

 This film captures the whole journey of a person with schizophrenia, from diagnosis to prognosis.
 It shows the struggles of a person coming to terms with the fact that they have the disorder.
 The film takes us through how the family goes from denial, resentment, and ultimately to acceptance of Nicole’s (Nancy McKeon) state of mental health.
 It also throws light upon the individual’s choice to accept or refuse treatment and what it means for them as well as the ones who care for them.
 It is a heart-wrenching journey towards acceptance as it tests patience, resilience, and presence of mind for those looking out for Nicole.
 The consequences of the treatment also put the focus on what are the ways in which mental health problems have been handled over the years and whether we still face similar dilemmas and concerns.
 You can watch the movie here.